Picovoice/rhino/README.md

 starting point for your own implementation.
 Finally, [resources](resources) is a placeholder for data used by various applications within the repository.

-## Running Demo Applications
+## Demo Applications

-### Running Python Demo Application
+### Running the Python Demo Application

-This [demo application](/demo/python) allows testing Rhino using computer's microphone.
-It opens an input audio stream, monitors it using [Porcupine](https://github.com/Picovoice/Porcupine) wake word detection engine, and when the wake phrase is detected it will extract the intent within the follow-up spoken command using Rhino.
+This [demo application](/demo/python) allows testing Rhino using your computer's microphone.
+It opens an input audio stream, monitors it using our [Porcupine](https://github.com/Picovoice/porcupine) wake word detection engine, and when the wake phrase is detected it will extract the intent within the follow-up spoken command using Rhino.

-The following runs the demo application on a *Linux* machine to infer intent from spoken commands in the context of a *coffee maker*.
-It also initializes the Porcupine engine to detect the wake phrase *Hey Rachel*.
-When the wake phrase is detected the Rhino starts processing the followup spoken command and prints out the inferred intent and slot values on the console.
+The following command runs the demo application on your machine to infer intent from spoken commands in the context of a coffee maker.
+It also initializes the Porcupine engine to detect the wake phrase *Hey Pico*.
+When the wake phrase is detected, Rhino starts processing the followup spoken command and prints out the inferred intent and slot values to the console.

+#### Linux

 ```bash
 python demo/python/rhino_demo.py \